Claudia Hyde

 Claudia is building a broad public and administrative law practice.
 She has particular interest and expertise in matters concerning the Human Rights 1998, Equality Act 2010 and the UK’s obligations under international law, drawing upon her experience working at several domestic and international human rights NGOs:

-• Human rights and civil liberties: during pupillage, Claudia gained experience of challenges under the Human Rights Act 1998, including under Articles 3, 4, 8 and 14.
-She writes headnotes for European Human Rights Reports.
+• Human rights and civil liberties: Claudia regularly advises on matters raising issues under the Human Rights Act 1998 and has experience of advising on and conducting litigation under Articles 2, 3, 4, 8, 11, 14 and A1P1.
+She co-authored the chapters on Articles 3 and 4 in ‘The Law and Practice of Human Rights’, and writes headnotes for European Human Rights Reports.
 Before pupillage, Claudia volunteered in the Advice and Information Team at Liberty and was a researcher for a best-selling human rights book.

-• Public international law: during pupillage, Claudia gained experience of matters involving international human rights, maritime and environmental law.
-Her previous work experiences includes providing legal analysis for a genocide prevention charity and interning at an international human rights charity that supports survivors of torture.
+• Public international law: Claudia has advised several government departments on the interpretation of and the UK’s compliance with international legal instruments.
+During pupillage, Claudia gained experience in matters involving international human rights, maritime and environmental law.
+Her previous work experience includes providing legal analysis for a genocide prevention charity and interning at an international human rights charity that supports survivors of torture.

 Planning